joel-chu/To1source_event/README.md

 ## Examples

-Then register your event with a handler:
+First register your event with a handler, but you don't have to, you can fire event first before you register it.
+This is where the magic comes from

 ```js
     EventSrvInstance.$on('someEventName' , function(data)